Outdoor things to do in Jefferson, TX, for the outdoor enthusiast.

 There Are Plenty of Outdoor Things To Do In Jefferson, TX

-Below are popular outdoor things to do in Jefferson, TX.
-You may need more than a weekend to do it all!
+Below are popular outdoor things to do in Jefferson.
+You may need more than a weekend to do them all!
 But these are a few things everyone who visits likes to do.

 • Caddo Lake National Wildlife Refuge